 One photographer or two photographers or even more photographers—that is the question.
 There are a few reasons to go with a single photographer—the first being, of course, that it’s more affordable.
 If you’re having a small wedding, one photographer might be all you need.

 More than one photographer definitely has its perks, too.
-A second (or third) shooter can capture important moments (like the vow exchange or first look) from multiple angles.
+A second (or third) photographer can capture important moments (like the vow exchange or first look) from multiple angles.
 More photographers also have the option to divide and conquer.
 While one is snapping photos of the wedding party, the other can be taking photos of your wedding venue or other detail shots.
 If your wedding has more than one location (like a church and then a reception hall), two photographers are critical as one simply can’t be in two places at once!

-Many photographers will include a second shooter in their pricing packages—or, if they don’t, they’ll offer the option to add a secondary photographer.
-The cost of a second photographer can vary widely - again, a NYC wedding photographer is going to be pricier than a photographer in a more rural area - but typically falls between the $25 and $50 per hour range.
+Many photographers will include a second photographer in their pricing packages—or, if they don’t, they’ll offer the option to add a secondary photographer.
+The cost of a second photographer can vary widely - again, a NYC wedding photographer is going to be pricier than a photographer in a more rural area.

 If you want a video of your wedding day, you’ll need to hire a separate wedding videographer—and you may really want to.
 In that same Zola survey, over one-third (35%) of newlywed couples wished they hired a videographer.
 Capturing your wedding on video is a dynamic way to relive your special day.
 Many photographers offer this as an additional service, using a member of their team to capture video as they do photography.